DAVIDNEWGATE/Project/README.md

 All hyperparameters are set in config.py except DNS(to replicate its open-sourse code on Caffee)

-All codes excepet Analysis&Experiments part are documented.
+All codes except Analysis&Experiments part are documented.

 densenet.py: essential DenseNet modified from https://github.com/LaurentMazare/deep-models/tree/master/densenet